charliecalvert/CloudNotes/Assignments/Prog270Midterm2016.md

 ```

 When you turn in the assignment, go to the text page and provide a link to the home page of your running web site.

+Also submit a URL leading to your website running on AWS through an elastic ip.